More About Next Steps Recovery

 • Learn evidence-based tools and techniques drawn from rational emotive and cognitive behavioural therapy, positive reinforcement and motivational interviewing techniques as well as mindfulness and self compassion activities.

-• Offering non-clinical meetings that provide community, social emotional support as well as experiential knowledge and information exchange.
+• We offer non-clinical meetings that provide community, social emotional support as well as experiential knowledge and an information exchange.

 • We present a practical and solution focused approach.

-• Prioritizing personal well-being including harm reduction activities when applicable.
+• We prioritize personal well-being including harm reduction activities as a personal choice with medical assistance.

-• We meet people where they are in their personal journey and encourage participants to engage in the work supported by peers and trained facilitators.
+• We encourage participants to engage in the work supported by peers and our trained meeting host.

 -